netlooker/harings.be/articles/drupal-behat-testing-guide.md

 tests.
 There is much more possible then covered here, but this should give you a kickstart into behat.

-Taking our current project, Behat is already configured for you (luckily we can skip the setup part).
 When we go into the */tests* folder in our project root we see a behat and behat.yml file.

+If this file is not present, you can run `./bin/phing setup-behat` from the project root to regenerate it.

 The behat.yml file contains our configuration.